kingston/ExAuth/README.md

 Installation
 -------------
 1. Go through config.php, customizing it for your application
-2. Copy the auth folder to a web-space you own in the stanford.edu domain
+2. Copy the auth folder to a CGI-enabled web-space you own in the stanford.edu domain
+3. Secure your web-space as described here: https://itservices.stanford.edu/serivce/web/centralhosting/webauth/unix
-3. Set up your own external website to interface with ExAuth
+4. Set up your own external website to interface with ExAuth

 Configuration
 -------------